arifd/bench_vec_vs_map_lookup/README.md

-Simple bnechmark to test at what Vec length it becomes preferable to use a HashMap instead.
+Simple benchmark to test at what Vec length it becomes preferable to use a HashMap instead.

 Run with `cargo bench`